-Cuomo leads inaugural Second Avenue subway ride
+Second Avenue subway's inaugural ride led by Cuomo on New Year's Eve - amNewYork

 They then filled a 96th Street-bound Q train for the inaugural subway ride under Second Avenue, stopping at 86th and 96th street stations for brief tours.

-"We need to show people that government works and we can still do big things," said Cuomo, who had publicly pressured the MTA to complete the project by his revised deadline of Jan.
-1. "This is New York and there is nothing we can't do when we put our mind to it.
-That's what we have to remember."
+“We need to show people that government works and we can still do big things,” said Cuomo, who had publicly pressured the Metropolitan Transportation Authority to complete the project by his revised deadline of Jan.
+1. “This is New York and there is nothing we can’t do when we put our mind to it.
+That’s what we have to remember.”

-Hors d'oeuvres like salmon napoleon and radish wraps with smoked tofu made the rounds before the ball dropped as revelers sipped local libations produced in New York State.
-Several bars on the station's mezzanine carried wines and spirits.
-A newsstand's racks where lined with bottled beers from the likes of Brooklyn Brewery and Saranac.
+Hors d’oeuvres like salmon napoleon and radish wraps with smoked tofu made the rounds before the ball dropped as revelers sipped local libations produced in New York State.
+Several bars on the station’s mezzanine carried wines and spirits.
+A newsstand’s racks were lined with bottled beers from the likes of Brooklyn Brewery and Saranac.

 “This isn’t your grandfather’s subway,” Prendergast said.
 “I can honestly tell you that … there were two things that I never expected would happen.
 One was the Cubs winning the World Series.
 The second was having a gala New Year’s Eve celebration for the opening of the Second Avenue line.”

 The bright station lights were swapped for moodier blues, purples and pinks that illuminated the arched ceiling of 72nd Street.
-Queens blues group Sunnyside Social Club belted tunes as guest filtered in.
+Queens blues group Sunnyside Social Club belted tunes as guests filtered in.
 But behind the ritz of the evening was a good amount of grit, said U.S. Transportation Secretary Anthony Foxx.

 “Very few places around the country are thinking as boldly as New York is,” Foxx said.
 “Whether it’s Gateway, LaGuardia, Tappan Zee, this — this is what our department should be doing.
 And we can’t do it without our local partners who are thinking big and willing to grit it out.”